 Another way of using the Stochastic oscillator is to wait for the two lines to crossover.
 When the price is rising and the two lines makes a crossover, it could be a sign to sell and vice versa.

 In most cases, a bullish signal emerges when the two lines of the oscillator make a crossover below the oversold level.

 On the other hand, a bearish signal comes up when the two lines of the oscillator makes a crossover above the overbought level.
 However, as you will see often, it is not a reliable indicator to use these crossovers.

 Finally, you can use the Stochastic Oscillator to find divergences.
 A divergence is when the price of an asset is rising while the indicator is falling.
 When the divergence happens, it is usually a sign that a reversal is about to happen.

-The Stochastic oscillator is one of the most popular technical indicators in the market.
+The Stochastic oscillator is one of the most popular oscillators and technical indicators in the market.
 It is mostly used to identify overbought and oversold levels.
 Also, it can be used to identify divergences in the market.